Webbly25/angular-simple-todo/README.md

 ## Todo

-* Different views of tasks
+* Separate task views into different pages
-  * All tasks
+  * Nested links?
-  * Completed tasks
+  * Don't want to show view nav on new task page
 * Login system
 * Only logged-in users can edit tasks
   * All users can view tasks